The story and inspiration behind writing the Automotive Restorers Guide

 Over the years I have talked people out of owning a 6.3 as they can, apart from being complex and hard to work on, often be described as the ‘car to get you better known with your bank manager’.

 Since I bought the car in 2003 I was able to eventually find and use good quality restoration services, which I have put together in the Guide.
 For most people being able to find decent workmanship is not an easy task and often rockets the time of a restoration.

 Nearly all of the car’s mechanical and bodywork was stripped and rebuilt/replaced, including all the air suspension pipes which I had bent into the correct shape by a hydraulic fitting/hose specialist.
 As you can see from the above images these copper nickel pipes had to be bent back into the original angles so that they would all fit.

-One of the main problems I encountered was finding decent parts restoration services and weeding out agents from the companies that actually carry out the work.
+One of the main problems I encountered was finding decent engine reconditioning and parts restoration services.
+Weeding out agents from the companies that actually carry out the work.
 This was a time consuming process, but of course paid off long term with getting the work carried out properly, saving large sums of money and getting the parts back quicker.

 I did not get involved in restoring the bodywork as my skills and facilities like most people were not sufficient.
 I found a decent body repair company and had the car transported there after I had taken the engine out.
 While the car was at the bodyshop, replacement and repaired front wings were fitted, as were three doors.
 The sunroof cassette was also removed, cleaned and fitted with new hardboard ready for the new headlining and foam to be fitted.
 The engine bay also had extensive body repair work carried out.